AurelleK/Drowsiness-Detection-App/README.md

 in this project, when a driver drowse, we capture automatically his position and car speed and save it into the Maria DB automatically with the corresponding date. a SMS is sended automatically to an appropriate personne that we configure the system with his number

+To run the code, type `python3 Drowsiness_MainCode.py` in your Raspberry Pi Terminal